fsoares22/Basic-Python/README.md

 # Basic-Python
-Some early assignments from my first course in the Certificate in Big Data Analytics Enjoy!
+Some early assignments from my first course in the Certificate in Big Data Analytics.

+Enjoy!